ederc/LELA/README_Faugere-Lachartre.md

 Invoking the test programs
 --------------------------

-This is an examples of how to invoke the test programs:
+These are examples of how to invoke the test programs:

 * `./test-FGL-seq - -f path/to/matrix/file` 		performs a sequential Gaussian elimination using the new method.
 * `./test-FGL-seq - -f path/to/matrix/file -r`		performs a sequential *reduced* Gaussian elimination using the new method.